-- Provides a single point of user management for existing and new HealtheVet-VistA applications. - Allows the use of an existing credential-the Access and Verify code-for Authentication and Authorization, rather than introducing a new security credential. - Eliminates the need to maintain a mapping from WebLogic accounts to VistA M Server Kernel accounts. - Avoids an additional user store, which simplifies the migration to the future AA solution. - Partitions user authorizations by Veterans Health Administration (VHA) site.
+- Provides a single point of user management for existing and new HealtheVet-VistA applications. - Allows the use of an existing credential-the Access and Verify code (KAAJEE Classic) or an authorization token (SSOWAP)-for Authentication and Authorization, rather than introducing a new security credential. - Eliminates the need to maintain a mapping from WebLogic accounts to VistA M Server Kernel accounts. - Avoids an additional user store, which simplifies the migration to the future AA solution. - Partitions user authorizations by Veterans Health Administration (VHA) site.